docker-rpm-builder/docker-rpm-builder/README.md

 * Refactor bash-based test into python-based ones, even when spawning processes
 * Quick test for working spectool
 * Quick test for working bindmount
+* Find a better solution than 'spectool' for downloading sources.